ChrisDuffley/stationPlaylist/readme.md

 * 21.01: NVDA 2020.3 or later is required.
 * 21.01: column header inclusion setting from add-on settings has been removed.
 NVDA's own table column header setting will control column header announcements across SPL suite and encoders.
 * Added a command to toggle screen versus custom column inclusion and order setting (NVDA+V).
 Note that this command is available only when focused on a track in Studio's playlist viewer.
+* SPL Assistant and Controller layer help will be presented as a browse mode document instead of a dialog.
 * NVDA will no longer stop announcing library scan progress if configured to announce scan progress while using a braille display.

 ## Version 20.11.1/20.09.4-LTS